ErpNetDocs/winclient/introduction/navigators/coloring/conditional-formatting.md

 ![Format Conditions](pictures/format-conditions.png)

-3. Click on Add to start making a new condition.
+3. Click on '**Add**' to start making a new condition.
 Here select the <b>Fields</b> option on the left.
 In the small, middle section you will see all fields that you can use to set conditional coloring for:

 ![Condition expression editor](pictures/condition-expression-editor.png)

 In this case, we will set all new invoices to show in bold.
 For that purpose, double click on the <b>State</b> field (it will show up at the top of the window).
 Then manually type in there <b> == ‘New’</b> (two times the equal-to sign and the word New in single quotes).

-Click the “OK” button.
+Click the '**OK**' button.

 ![New state condition](pictures/new-state-condition.png)